Barget20/Streamer_Profile/README.md

 # Creator_Demo

 This project was created to enhance the presence of a content creator/streamer.
-Instead of using a simple website like Linktree <br>
-the user could instead have a page like this.
-It would allow for more photos and creativity for all their basic information. <br>
+Instead of using a simple website like Linktree the user could instead have a page like this.
+It would allow for more photos and creativity for all their basic information.
 <br>
 The home page would look like this.
 It allows the viewer the chance to click on each section where the information will be revealed. <br>
 <br>